-This is Part 2 of 3 on my visit to the 2019 Berkshire Hathaway annual meeting.
-Part 1 is here.
+This is Part 1 of my visit to the 2019 Berkshire Hathaway annual meeting.

-And it worked out this.
-I got a great seat became the unofficial security guard for our section.
-Anyone who tried to squat in front of our seats were promptly kicked out.
+And I got a great seat and became the unofficial security guard for our section.
+Anyone who tried to squat in front of our seats was promptly kicked out.

 Doors open at 7am